With hundreds of glacier-fed falls, creeks, and cascades on display, photographing waterfalls in Glacier National Park is a sheer joy and delight.

 9. Waterfalls at Avalanche Lake in West Glacier

-The waterfalls at Avalanche Lake in West Glacier are part of a larger and more grandiose picture.
+Waterfalls at Avalanche Lake in West Glacier are a part of a larger and more grandiose picture.
 Cascading down the mountainside at the far end of the lake, they add extra charm and natural splendor to the already surreal surroundings.

-Hike: To photograph these remarkable waterfalls in West Glacier, however, you must hike first.
-The lake sits at the end of a 2-mile trail that forks from the Trail of the Cedars.
+Hike: To photograph these remarkable waterfalls in West Glacier, you must hike first.
+The lake sits at the end of a 2-mile trail that forks from the Trail of the Cedars (add approximately 0.5 mile to the one-way trip).
 The hike is easy, gradually gaining and losing elevation.

-While the trail doesn’t really spoil you with other photogenic sites (except for that part of the path that runs along Avalanche Creek), Avalanche Lake with its threadlike waterfalls rewards with some of the best vistas in entire Glacier National Park.
+While the trail doesn’t really spoil you with many photogenic sites (except for Avalanche Creek and Avalanche Gorge).
+Yet Avalanche Lake with its threadlike waterfalls rewards you with some of the best vistas in the entire Glacier National Park.

-The most prominent waterfall here is Sperry-Glacier-fed Monument Falls.
+The most prominent waterfall here is Monument Falls, fed by Sperry Glacier.
 Overlooking the lake from the height of over 1,800 feet, it’s the highest waterfall in the area.
 A number of unnamed waterfalls surround it.
-Creating a spectacular display of the gushing down water, this web of waterfalls is worth every Glacier National Park’s photographer’s attention.
+Creating a spectacular display, this web of waterfalls is worth the attention of every Glacier National Park’s photographer.

 10. Tiny Waterfall at the Trail of the Cedars

-Since we’re talking about the waterfalls surrounding Avalanche Lake, it’s worth to add here the dramatic waterfall at the Avalanche Gorge Overlook.
-Astounding with its force, the peculiar falls stops you in your tracks.
-Moss covered trees and rocks on both sides of it further dramatize the surroundings, making you reach out for your camera at once.
+Since we’re talking about the waterfalls surrounding Avalanche Lake, it’s worth adding here a dramatic waterfall at the Avalanche Gorge Overlook.
+Bewildering with its force, the peculiar falls stops you in your tracks along the Trail of the Cedars.
+Moss-covered trees and rocks on both sides of Avalanche Creek further dramatize the surroundings, inspiring you to reach for your camera at once.

 Hike: Hiking is also an inevitable part of the photographic journey to one of the smallest waterfalls in Glacier.
-The trail, however, is a piece of cake even for a toddler who just learned how to walk.
+The trail, however, is a piece of cake even for a toddler.
 Starting at the Trail of the Cedars trailhead, it follows a paved path, then runs along a raised boardwalk just to end at a well-trodden dirt trail that leads back to a parking lot.
 The loop is only 0.7 mile long.

 TIP: Yet even Avalanche Gorge with one of the most photographed waterfalls in Glacier National Park is not without its challenges.
 You must be an early bird to claim a parking space at the trailhead and enjoy the photogenic site.
 Otherwise, expect to drive around, waiting for a parking spot to open up before you can rush to the falls with your camera, ready to shoot.